simonmichael/hledger_site/src/beancount.md

 $ bean-report foo.beancount hledger > foo.hledger
 ```

-Things to watch out for:
+Here are some things to watch out for:

 ### Total costs